top of page

 About Me

-On 25 December 2019, I received my first telescope, a National Geographic 60/700, which allowed me to explore the night sky in greater detail.
-Just a few days later, on 5 January 2020, I had an unforgettable experience observing the Moon through my telescope for the first time.
-That same day, I also created my astrophotography account on Instagram, where I still share my photos today.
+On 25 December 2019, I received my first telescope, a National Geographic 60/700, which marked the beginning of my journey under the night sky.
+A few days later, on 5 January 2020, I observed the Moon through a telescope for the first time and it was an experience that remains unforgettable.
+On that same day, I decided to create my astrophotography account on Instagram, where I continue to share my work.

 My first photos

 These are my first pictures.
 Looking back at these photos, it’s easy to see how much I’ve evolved since then.
 It’s essential to remember that practice is key, and every attempt, regardless of the outcome, is an opportunity to learn.
-We should never give up, even when things don’t go as planned.Take a look at these photos and see how different they are from my more recent ones — the evolution is clear!
+We should never give up, even when things don’t go as planned.Take a look at these photos and see how different they are from my more recent ones, the evolution is clear!
 I’m excited to continue exploring and improving, and I hope this inspires others to pursue their own dreams.

 My first photo of the Moon